Join the Indigenous clean energy movement and embark on a learning experience of a lifetime

 Catalysts will learn from experts and colleagues through shared experiences and lessons from past projects.
 Ultimately, they will walk away from the Program with the skills, tools, and resources necessary to maximize the social and economic benefits that communities can gain through participation in clean energy projects.

-The Program focuses on five Energy Skills Categories.
+The Program focuses on four Energy Skills Categories.
 Each category is broken down into key session topics.

 On-site Intensive Sessions are held in unique locations across Canada’s natural landscape.
 Each location fosters a comfortable and open learning environment that enables creativity and collaboration.
 Locations are selected strategically based on their proximity to renewable energy projects.